Washington Nationals Baseball - Nationals News, Scores, Stats, Rumors & More - ESPN

 No other division is as well represented in the top five as the NL East, but where in the overall rankings do the Mets and Nationals finish?

-Adam Eaton ranked second among outfielders in defensive runs saved, and posted a solid OBP, as the White Sox's right fielder in 2016.
+Adam Eaton ranked second among outfielders in Defensive Runs Saved, and posted a solid OBP, as the White Sox's right fielder in 2016.
 But he'll be moving back to center with the Nats this season.
 Where does he rank on Buster Olney's list?
 Top center fielders (Insider)

 In only 73 games for the Nationals last season, Trea Turner had 33 steals, 35 extra-base hits and 53 runs.
 He will move from center field back to a full-time shortstop -- his natural position -- in 2017.
 Where does he rank on Buster Olney's list?
 Top shortstops (Insider)

 Ryan Zimmerman's raw 2016 numbers paint an ugly picture, but he also had some of the highest exit-speed averages in the game.
 With some positive regression in his fly-ball and liner rates, he still might be an average first baseman, Tony Blengino writes.
-Unluckiest hitters of 2016
+Unluckiest hitters of 2016 (Insider)

 David Schoenfield thinks the Nationals are the best fit for Wood.
 At the right price, of course.
 Free-agent bargain bin